CovertLab/wcEcoli/README.md

 ## Setup

 See [docs/README.md](docs/README.md) for docs on how to set up and run the model.
-As a shortcut, follow the instructions in
+As a shortcut, the core setup instructions are in:

   1. [Required development tools](dev-tools.md) to install the basic tools, then
   2. [Creating the "pyenv" runtime environment](create-pyenv.md) to set up the Python runtime environment for the model.